 Kelly Ward serves as president and chief executive officer of the National Redistricting Foundation and the National Redistricting Action Fund, and she also serves as executive director of the National Democratic Redistricting Committee (NDRC), the nonprofit’s PAC affiliate.
 Ward is a Democratic Party operative and campaign strategist.
-From 2010 to 2017, she served first as political director and then as executive director of the Democratic Congressional Campaign Committee (DCCC), a primary PAC utilized by House Democrats.
+From 2010 to 2017, she served first as political director and then as executive director of the Democratic Congressional Campaign Committee (DCCC), a PAC used to elect Democrats to the House of Representatives.
 Prior to that, Ward served in various positions for a number of left-leaning nonprofits in Arizona, campaign manager for Democratic congressional candidates, and in the office of Democratic Arizona Governor Janet Napolitano.

 Board of Directors